The hurricane season in Vietnam starts in June and ends in late November and the first half of December.

 The climate in Hoi An is divided into two distinct seasons: the dry season and the rainy season.
 The rainy season starts from August to the end of December, and the dry season is from January to July each year.

 Traveling to Dalat at the beginning of winter, you can experience feel the atmosphere and scenery changing day by day.

-May to November is the rainy season in Saigon, and these rains also come quickly and go very soon.
-It can rain in the morning, but in the afternoon it’s sunny and changeable right away.
+May to November is the rainy season in Ho Chi Minh city, and these rains also come quickly and go very soon.
+It can rain in the morning, but in the afternoon, it’s sunny and changeable right away.
 Sometimes it rains all day long.

 From December to April next year, Saigon is in the dry season.
 The outdoor temperature is very high, with the intense heat.